Almond Processing Equipment

 Almond processing equipment for all shapes and sizes

-Almonds are rich in fiber, protein, magnesium and vitamin E, making them a quick and healthy snack.
-In order to make them, you can use various chopping, slicing, shelling and grating equipment.
+Almonds are rich in fiber, protein, magnesium, and vitamin E, making them a quick and healthy snack.
+To make them, you can use various chopping, slicing, shelling, and grating equipment.

 To create lush chocolates and pralines, for instance, opt for smaller chunks of almond nuts.
 You can adjust your almond processing equipment for chopping and slicing to produce the preferred size of the almond.
-After that you add the chopped nuts to trail mixes, chocolates, cakes and other food products.
+After that, add the chopped nuts to trail mixes, chocolates, cakes, and other food products.

 Almond equipment for making milk and flour

 To produce almond milk and flour, manufacturers use almonds that do not achieve specific aesthetic requirements.
-They collect these during the sorting process.
+They collect these as the material is separated in the sorters.

 You make almond flour by grating almond nuts with an industrial nut grater.
 The flour is then sifted to ensure its powdery texture.
 This is the main ingredient in French macarons, first concocted in Venetian monasteries and brought to the French court by Catherine de Medici.